carbonplan/ocr/docs/reference/data-downloads.md

 # Data Downloads

 OCR provides a few different ways to access the data, in addition to exploration via the web tool.
 This page outlines the different versions and formats of data available for download.

+!!! warning "License Agreement"
 Each data download is made available under the license listed below.
 By downloading the data, you agree to adhere to the license terms.

 ## Download options